vikas-movva/Obsidian/School/CP321 Data Visualization/Lecture 2.md

 	4. *Redundancy principle:* People learn better when important information is given multiple times in different forms (text & spoken)
 	5. *Spacial contiguity principle:* learning is improved when words and pictures that are related to each other are physically close on the page
 	6. *Temporal contiguity principle:* learning is improved when words and pictures that are related to each other are presented at the same time
-	7. *Coherence Principle:* People learn more deeply from multimedia message when extraneous material is excluded (==Dont information overload==)
+	7. *Coherence Principle:* People learn more deeply from multimedia message when extraneous material is excluded (==Don't information overload==)
 	8. *Signalling Principle:* People learn more deeply from a multimedia message when cues are added that highlight the critical aspects of presented information (Headings, ==highlights==, ***emphasis*** )
-	9. *Personalization Principle:* People learn more deeply wheen the words in a multimedia presentation are in conversational style rather than formal style (use **We** or **You** as if talking directly to the reader)
+	9. *Personalization Principle:* People learn more deeply when the words in a multimedia presentation are in conversational style rather than formal style (use **We** or **You** as if talking directly to the reader)
 	10. *Pre-training Principle:* People learn more deeply from a multimedia message when they know the names and characteristics of the main concepts

 ### Cognitive model